Fill your College Details

 7. What are StatefulSets in Kubernetes, and when would you use them?

-StatefulSets in Kubernetes are used for managing stateful applications.
-They provide guarantees about the ordering and uniqueness of pods.
-Unlike deployments, StatefulSets ensure that each pod has a stable, unique network identity and persistent storage across pod restarts.
-This is crucial for applications that require stable storage and network identities, like databases (e.g., MySQL, PostgreSQL).
-StatefulSets also handle the scaling of stateful applications in a predictable and ordered way.
+StatefulSets in Kubernetes are specialized for managing stateful applications.
+They provide guarantees regarding the ordering and uniqueness of the pod.
+StatefulSets will ensure that the pod has a stable, unique network identity and persistent storage, even across pod restarts.
+These features are critical for certain applications, such as databases (e.g., MySQL, PostgreSQL), where it is critical that storage is stable and the identity of the pods is stable.
+In addition, StatefulSets manage the scale of a stateful application in a predictable and ordered fashion.

-8. What is a Kubernetes Ingress, and how does it differ from a LoadBalancer?
+8. What is a Kubernetes Ingress, and how is it different from a LoadBalancer?

-9. How does Kubernetes manage persistent storage, and what are the differences between a PersistentVolume (PV) and a PersistentVolumeClaim (PVC)?
+9. How does Kubernetes deal with Persistent Storage, what is the comparison between a PersistentVolume (PV) and a PersistentVolumeClaim (PVC)?

 10. What is a DaemonSet in Kubernetes, and when would you use it?